dmitry-viskov/pylti1.3/README.rst

 API to get JWKS
 ===============

-You may generate JWKS from Tool Config object:
+You may generate JWKS from a Tool Config object:

 .. code-block:: python